beetee17/lid-grpc-service/README.md

-# ctranslate-deploy
+# lid-grpc-service

 This is a repository to serve an Language Identifcation (LID) Service via gRPC.
-The model being served is trained on ATC data.
-The model has been transformed, optimised and binarised with CTranslate2[https://github.com/OpenNMT/CTranslate2] for more efficient inference.
+The model being served is SpeechBrain's model that is pretrained on the CommonLanguage dataset (45 languages).

 ## Setup